 Noelle lives in a secluded cottage in sunny Queensland, Australia, surrounded by lush rainforest.

-She has two grown up children and four very small grandchildren.
+She has two grown up children and four grandchildren.

-Noelle is a member of Queensland Writers Centre; Bathing Beauties Writing Group; YON Beyond Writing Group; Romance Writers of Australia; and Australian Romance Readers Association, and is currently published by Stop Press Publishing.
-Proud member of Australian Rural Fiction.
+Noelle is a proud member of Australian Rural Fiction; Queensland Writers Centre; Bathing Beauties Writing Group; YON Beyond Writing Group; Romance Writers of Australia; and Australian Romance Readers Association.
+She is currently published independently by Stop Press Publishing.

 Noelle is an author with the acclaimed Bindarra Creek Romance group.